LiamB-immalle/Portfolio/README.md

             }
 ```

-- Learned how to make classes yesterday by [Bloons](https://github.com/LiamB-immalle/bloons)
+- Learned how to make classes by [Bloons](https://github.com/LiamB-immalle/bloons)
 - Followed by [Balloons](https://github.com/LiamB-immalle/Balloons)
+- made a control panel for electricity: [ElektriciteitsControle](https://github.com/LiamB-immalle/Elektriciteitscontrole)
+- made a shoppinglist using listboxes: [Listboxen](https://github.com/LiamB-immalle/ListBoxen)

+- I started building a ledstripsimulator that would work like Arduino: [Ledstripsimulator](https://github.com/LiamB-immalle/Elektriciteitscontrole) -> planning on finishing this one some time

 # Javascript